Ensuring the Safety of Chemical Substances

 Basic Approach

-As a comprehensive chemicals manufacturer with operations around the world, the DIC Group created uniform standards for managing chemical substances that exceed legal and regulatory standards well before the WSSD.
+In 2002, countries and territories participating in the World Summit on Sustainable Development (WSSD) in Johannesburg, South Africa, including the United States, EU member states and Japan, agreed on a goal for the management of chemical substances to minimize the impact thereof on human health and the environment by 2020.
+In 2015, the UN General Assembly set the Sustainable Development Goals (SDGs), a collection of common goals designed as a blueprint for global society.
+As a comprehensive chemicals manufacturer with operations around the world, the DIC Group has created uniform standards for managing chemical substances that exceed legal and regulatory standards well before the WSSD.
 In line with its Environment, Safety and Health Policy (established in 1992), the Group views product stewardship* as the foundation of Responsible Care and works to provide stakeholders with information on the appropriate handling of its products over their entire life cycle.
-The Group has also promoted efforts to eliminate substances of high concern specified in the Montreal Protocol on Substances that Deplete the Ozone Layer, the Stockholm Convention on Persistent Organic Pollutants and the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, as well as to develop alternatives that exert less of an impact on the environment.
-To this end, the DIC Group has established bases in the PRC and the Asia–Pacific region, better positioning it to disseminate information to Group companies around the world.
+To help realize alternative offerings that exert less of an impact on the environment, the DIC Group promotes the management of chemical substance information as a way to contribute to sustainable product development.
+To this end, the Group recently established a base to administer efforts in the PRC and created a new department in Japan to oversee communication for the Asia–Pacific region, better positioning it to disseminate information to Group companies across Asia.

 - Product stewardship is a philosophy that emphasizes assessing product-specific risks and sharing findings and information on appropriate handling with stakeholders with the aim of reducing the ESH impact of products over their entire life cycle, i.e., from the development of chemical substances through to procurement, production, transport, sale, use and disposal or recycling.